Restoring the River Channel

 Throughout the 22 miles of the Dallas Floodway, volunteer and seasonal wetlands welcome flocks of migrating and resident birds, providing them with natural habitat that occurs all along the Trinity River.
 Small forest animals thrive in the corridor as well as native grasses and plants.

 The Trinity River begins at the border of Oklahoma and Texas and meanders all the way to Galveston.
-Today, paddlers can take the 10 mile Dallas Trinity Paddling Trail that begins at Trammell Crow Park (always heed construction signs) and journey through the downtown Dallas corridor past the thunder of urbanization, under the beautiful new Margaret Hunt Hill Bridge designed by world renowned Spanish architect and engineer, Santiago Calatrava, through the new Dallas Wave whitewater area (take the bypass channel or portage around) with landscaped embankments and a kayakers playground.
-The journey continues into the 6,000 acres of the Great Trinity Forest.
+Today, paddlers can take the 10 mile Dallas Trinity Paddling Trail that begins at Trammell Crow Park (always heed construction and flood warning signs) and journey through the downtown Dallas corridor past the thunder of urbanization, under the beautiful new Margaret Hunt Hill Bridge designed by world renowned Spanish architect and engineer, Santiago Calatrava and its sister bridge, the Margaret McDermott Bridge.
+The water trail takes nature enthusiasts through the new Dallas Wave whitewater area (take the bypass channel or portage around) with landscaped embankments and a kayakers playground.
+The journey continues into the 6,200 acre Great Trinity Forest.

 The sights and sounds of nature are around every turn with basking turtles, fish of all sizes arching out of the water for insects, the boom of bullfrogs, and whirl of bird wings.
-A myriad of wildlife is part of this water journey for paddlers of all skill levels as egrets, herons, ducks, hawks, kestrels, swallows, raccoons, rabbits, deer, bobcat, and many other aquatic and forest creatures debut their appearance for the thoughtful paddle trail enthusiast.
-The journey ends at the Loop 12 Boat Ramp and Trinity Trails Phase I.
+A myriad of wildlife is part of this water journey for paddlers of all skill levels as egrets, herons, ducks, hawks, kestrels, swallows, raccoons, rabbits, deer, bobcat, and many other aquatic and forest creatures appear from time to time along the waterway.
+The journey ends at the Loop 12 Boat Ramp and Trinity Forest Trails.